Fabric Sourcing for Fashion Designers: How to Find the Magic Touch

 - Jobbers: These textile providers often supply only limited amounts of fabric quantities passed on from converters and mills.
 Jobbers usually sell at extremely discounted prices at the expense of their inability to resupply fabrics once they’re sold out.
 Keep in mind that when you purchase from jobbers, only buy fabrics for which you need a small quantity because you won’t be able to go back and purchase more.

 Fabric Sourcing and Treatment

 Even if you have a fabric rep to help you navigate the sourcing process, you will make mistakes your first time around.
-Your fabric may look completely different in person, you might mix up order quantities, or you might find out you paid way too much for a fabric you could have gotten cheaper elsewhere.
-The best thing to do is accept lower profit margins for the sake of testing out the market and getting accustomed to time and fabric quantity restraints.
+For example, you might find out you paid way too much for a fabric.
+The best thing to do is accept lower profit margins.
+This helps test out the market and familiarize yourself with different constraints.

 Fabric and Trim Sourcing

 TEG’s Sourcing Manager provides fabric swatches and trim samples for each style and guides you through the purchase process along with:

 - Expert input and planning